RedisGears/RedisGears/docs/miss_event.md

 As with the [command hook](commands_hook.md), you cannot use the `commands` argument in the following cases:

-* If the **command has movable keys** and `prefix` argument was used
+* If the **command has movable keys** and the `prefix` argument was used
-* If the **command is marked with noscript flag**
+* If the **command is marked with the noscript flag**

-Also, the example above will not work inside a Lua script or MULTI EXEC (because in those cases it's not possible to run in the background).
+The example above will also not work inside a Lua script or MULTI EXEC (because in those cases it's not possible to run in the background).
 In such cases, RedisGears will not link the client with the executions, and the client will simply get the reply:

 ```
 127.0.0.1:6379> keys *